laboratorioAI/EMG_SOUND_MIX/README.md

 ## OSC Matlab

 In Reaper and Matlab, the same IP address and port number parameters must be configured.
-2. Osc configuration.
     ![GitHub Repository](Images/AppConfiguration.png "Step 2")